ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-transfer-complete-message-section}
-The purpose of this message is for the client to indicate to the server that the asset transer session (identified by sessionId) has been completed and that no further messages are to be expected from the client in regards to this transfer instance.
+The purpose of this message is for the client to indicate to the server that the asset transfer session (identified by sessionId) has been completed and no further messages are to be expected from the client in regards to this transfer instance.

 The message closes the first message of Stage 2 (Transfer Commence Message).